Burnpur Airport

-Burnpur Airport (ICAO: VEBB) is located at Burnpur in Asansol, India.
+Asansol (Burnpur) Airport (ICAO: VEBB) is located at Burnpur in the southern part of the city of Asansol, India.
 It is a private airport owned by IISCO Steel Plant of Steel Authority of India and can handle small aircraft.

 Facilities

 The airport is located at an elevation of 310 feet (94 m) above mean sea level.
-It has one runway designated 9/27 with an asphalt surface measuring 4,003 by 75 feet (1,220 × 23 m) with non-precision approach markings.
+It has one runway designated 09/27 with an asphalt surface measuring 4,003 by 75 feet (1,220 × 23 m) with non-precision approach markings.